 This may come as a surprise, but optometrists or ophthalmologists can even detect signs of other health conditions not exclusive to eyesight, such as high blood pressure, high cholesterol, and diabetes.
 Here are a few examples of how your eyes can reveal a lot about your overall health:

 - High blood pressure can cause damage to blood vessels in the retina and cause a person’s vision to become blurry due to a condition called retinopathy.

 - Diabetes can also cause retinopathy and may cause the eyes to leak blood or yellow fluid.

 - A yellow ring around the cornea can be a sign that a person has high cholesterol.

 - Inflammation in the eyes is a symptom of lupus, an autoimmune disorder.

 - Symptoms of thyroid disorders include bulging eyeballs.

 - Changes in your eye structure may be a symptom of melanoma or eye cancer.

 If you would like to take better care of your eyes and stay on top of your eye health, the optometrists and ophthalmologists at Advanced Sight Center provide comprehensive, leading-edge eye care for our patients.
 Our eye exams are state-of-the-art and we even have an optical boutique for corrective eyewear and lenses.

 Your eyesight is precious; let our eye experts take better care of it.
-To schedule an eye exam, call Advanced Sight Center at (636) 239-1650 for Washington or (314) 878-4228 for Creve Coeur.
+To schedule an eye exam, call Advanced Sight Center at (636) 239-1650 for our Washington, Missouri location.
 You can also send an appointment request using our online form.